-The title of the international summer school is “Russian Studies and EU-Russia Relations”.
+The title of the international summer school is “New Trends of Russia-EU Relations”.
 The duration makes up 3 weeks, 21 days.
 It will take place from 13 August till 2 September 2018.

 The number of participants is 24 people, 12 of which are German students (with DAAD scholarships) and 12 are Russian and international students.

 Thus international communication between Russian students and professors and German and international students will be provided during the school.
 The instruction language will be English.
 The application must be provided till 31 May 2018.
 The form is available below.

 Please, fill in the application form and send it together with the passport copy before the deadline to e-mail: email@example.com.The overall objective is to improve students’ knowledge in the area of international relations, Russian studies and Russian language learning focusing on the Karelian regional features.

 The objectives are